AdobeDocs/audience-manager.en/help/using/features/audience-marketplace/marketplace-data-buyers/marketplace-data-buyers.md

 >[!TIP]
 >
 >Use the **[Adobe Audience Finder](https://www.adobe-audience-finder.com/)** to find high quality data feeds that you can subscribe to.
-Then, go back into the Audience Manager UI or use the [Audience Marketplace Buyer API](https://bank.demdex.com/portal/swagger/index.html#/Audience_Marketplace_Buyer_API) to subscribe to the feeds you found.
+Then, go back into the [!DNL Audience Manager] user interface or use the [Audience Marketplace Buyer API](https://bank.demdex.com/portal/swagger/index.html#/Audience_Marketplace_Buyer_API) to subscribe to the feeds you found.

 ![buyer-marketplace-overview](assets/buyer-marketplace-overview.png)